transcenddev/technical-documentation-page/README.md

 # technical-documentation-page

-a simple technical documentation page for the certification projects at FreeCodeCamp.
+a simple technical documentation page for Javascript.